Supporting Success in Algebra

 Passing Algebra 1 is an important milestone on the path to college and career readiness.
 Students who succeed in algebra are far more likely to graduate from high school on time and gain access to advanced mathematics courses.
 Unfortunately, persistent inequities in mathematics education have led to a disproportionate number of Black students, Hispanic students, and students from low-income backgrounds entering high school underprepared for Algebra 1.

 Algebra support courses provide additional instructional time for ninth-grade students whose mathematical needs have not been met.
-EDC is leading a national study to examine the impact of a coherent algebra support curriculum titled Transition to Algebra and to increase the understanding of how high schools can prepare all students for success in algebra.
+EDC led a national study to examine the impact of a coherent algebra support curriculum titled Transition to Algebra and to increase the understanding of how high schools can prepare all students for success in algebra.

 - Conduct a quasi-experimental study to examine the impact of Transition to Algebra on students’ algebra achievement and attitudes toward mathematics